Loops in SU(2) and Factorization, II: Appendix: Combinatorial Formulas

 \section{Appendix: Combinatorial Formulas}

 In this appendix we will recall how, given $k_2$, one solves for the $zeta$ variables, and how one expresses $x_1$ in terms of $\zeta$.
-The formulas we will discuss are a better version of those appearing in \cite{BP}, where we considered root subgroup factorization for loops into $SL(2,\mathbb C)$.
+The formulas we will discuss are an incremental improvement of, but not a final word on, those appearing in \cite{BP}, where we considered root subgroup factorization for loops into $SL(2,\mathbb C)$.
 In this appendix we are considering the complex case.

 We briefly recall the basic background.
 Let $L_{fin}SL(2,\mathbb C)$ denote the group consisting of functions $S^1 \to SL(2,\mathbb C)$ having finite Fourier series, with pointwise multiplication.
 For example suppose that $\zeta=(\zeta^-,\zeta^+) \in \mathbb C^2$, $\zeta^-\zeta^+\ne 1$, $n\in \mathbb N$, and choose a square root